curridesigns/FoodCourting/readme.md

 Our Main Character is a Ramen Resturatant in a mall Food Court Employee

 For the mini game:
-You run around the kitchen collecting ingredients and bringing them back to bowl Need to figure out for sure if the ingredients are going to pop up in the same place, or in random spots throughout the kitchen
+You run around the kitchen collecting ingredients and bringing them back to bowl, while avoiding your creepy manager.

 For the chatting, we have 4 interactive characters:
 Ted(Stalker/bad)